How to unlock your iPhone from O2, Orange, Three, T-Mobile, Vodafone and EE

 - IMEI from Phone Dialler.
 Go to your iPhone dialler keypad (as if you’re going to make a call).
 Enter *#06# (star hash zero six hash).
 Your iPhone’s IMEI number should appear on the screen.

-- IMEI from back of device (iPhone 5 only).
-On the iPhone 5, the IMEI number is engraved on the back of the device.
-You’ll find it in the text at the bottom.
+- IMEI from back of device (iPhone 5/5s/5c only).
+The IMEI number is engraved on the back of the iPhone 5, iPhone 5s and iPhone 5c.
+You’ll find it in the text at the bottom (see picture to right).

-Take a careful note of your IMEI number (it should be 15 digits long).
+Make a careful note of your phone’s IMEI number (it should be 15 digits long).
 Make sure you provide the correct IMEI number when unlocking your handset – otherwise you could be unlocking someone else’s device!

 How do I unlock an iPhone from O2?

 Pay Monthly.
 Your iPhone can be unlocked free of charge at any time.
 You’ll still need to honour the minimum term of your contract however (you aren’t able to cancel your contract early).
 It can take up to 72 hours to unlock an iPhone from O2.
 To begin the unlocking process, fill in the form on the O2 website.

 At present, O2 customers aren’t able to unlock the iPhone 5s or iPhone 5c.
 According to O2, “this is to make sure that genuine O2 customers get iPhone 5s and 5c” stock.
 We expect that O2 will begin accepting unlocking requests from April 2014 (six months after release).